 To be honest, this top load washer does just about everything fast—short cycle times, fast spin speeds, and efficient draining are a part of its design.
 Are you in the market for a stylish unit?
 The glass lid gives this traditional top-loader a more modern feel, and also lets you take a peek at your laundry that's in progress.

-For a high-efficiency washer that's top-loading and conscious with the resources it uses, the Samsung WA50R5400AV (view at Home Depot) is our top pick.
+For a high-efficiency washer that's top-loading and conscious with the resources it uses, the Samsung WA54R7600AW (view at Home Depot) is our top pick.
 It has a steam function, load-sensing technology, and a built-in faucet which makes pre-treating clothes a breeze.
-If you're in the market for a front-loading model, the LG WM3900HWA (view at Best Buy) will certainly get the job done.
-This appliance is stackable, runs quietly, and uses significantly less energy and water than comparable pieces on the market.
+If you're in the market for a front-loading model, the LG WM4200HWA (view at Home Depot) is a good pick.
+This appliance is durable, powerful, and stackable, and can complete a successful cycle in just 30 minutes.